hunor-szombatfalvi/cisco_network_automation/README.md

 #roadmap

-encrypted credentials file and saved jobs. having the option to run commands to neighboring routers from different source ips (ip where script is running, ip of devices in the netwokr for non-routeble ranges)
+encrypted credentials file and saved jobs. having the option to run commands to neighboring routers from different source ips (ip where script is running, ip of neighbor for possible non-routeble ranges)